 In Conclusion: Freezing Buttermilk

 Buttermilk can be kept in the freezer for several months before it starts to lose taste and quality.

-You’ll usually need to defrost frozen buttermilk before you can use it and the safest way to do this is leaving it in the fridge overnight, though you can also thaw it in a bowl of warm water if you don’t have much time.
+You’ll usually need to defrost frozen buttermilk before you can use it, and the safest way to do this is by leaving it in the fridge overnight, though you can also thaw it in a bowl of warm water if you don’t have much time.